 I also love collaborating with musicians I love, and Kamakshi Khanna, Tarana Marwah and I play on stage together a lot outside of our band, RIVER.
 Tarana even had me sing with her when she played at SXSW 2019, which was an amazing experience.

 What do you think is a problem being faced by artists/musicians today?

 There’s a difference between a 9-5 job and being an artist.
 I’m not saying that desk jobs are easy or don’t have their own struggles.
 However, with a desk job, you assume a role, finish that role and go back home.
 But an artist doesn’t have that liberty.
 They constantly have to put themselves out there.
 And that can really have an impact on their mental health.
-It really bums me out to see an amazing artist go unrecognised just because they’re bad at social media.
-We should actively try to create spaces that allow artists to be heard without this pressure of creating an online presence.
+It really bums me out to see an amazing artist go unrecognized just because they’re bad at social media.
+We should actively try to create spaces that allow artists to be heard without the pressure of creating an online presence.